TUDelft-PRIME-Books/Linear-Algebra/Chapter9/PowerMethod.md

 ::::{admonition} Informal proof of {prf:ref}`Prop:Powermethod:Powermed`
 :class: tudproof, dropdown

-For the proof we assume that the matrix is diagonalisable, to be able to use {eq}`Eq:PowerMethod:GenSol`.
+For the proof we assume that the matrix is diagonalisable, to be able to use Equation {eq}`Eq:PowerMethod:GenSol`.
 For an 'arbitrary' matrix the odds are very small that it has a double eigenvalue, and as long as this is not the eigenvalue with the highest modulus the conclusion of the theorem is still valid.
 So we assume that  $\vect{v}_1, \ldots, \vect{v}_n$  is a set of $n$ linearly independent eigenvectors for $A$.

 With the scalings we consider in fact the dynamical process